sandeshjain06/A_Realtime-Face-Emotion-Recognition-/README.md

      Based on your problem statement  decide the no of classes to be classified at the output layer .

-3.

-     Discard the I/p and O/p layers , use the weights of imagenet to train the model .
+**3.Define the ResNet Model and removing the input and o/p layers from ResNet Model and Dont train the weights of layers.**
-     Do not train the layers available in ResNet50 .

 	resnet = ResNet50(input_shape=image_size+[3],weights='imagenet',include_top=False)